 You may refer to the Statutes and Rules from the following Indiana Board webpage for more information regarding supervised experience requirements for Indiana Counseling Certification.

-Next, you will need to acquire 3000 hours of post-graduate clinical experience.
+Next, acquire 3000 hours of post-graduate clinical experience.
 This should be completed in 2 years by a qualified supervisor.

-More information about hourly requirements and supervision is available in the Statutes and Rules as well from the following Indiana Board webpage.
+More information about hourly requirements and supervision can be found in the Statutes and Rules, as well from the following Indiana Board webpage.

 You can download the application from the following Indiana Professional Licensing website.